-We put a spin on traditional chili by making Roasted Poblano Turkey Chili using ground turkey and roasting a few select peppers.
+We put a spin on traditional chili by making Roasted Poblano Turkey Chili using ground turkey and roasted jalapeno and poblano peppers.
+Served with fresh toppings this delicious bowl of chili comes together easily!

-Chili is such a comforting food and one we can change up with the seasons.
-It’s perfect to take camping, to the cabin or prepare for a gathering.
+Chili is comfort food in our house and a recipe we change up regularly.
+It’s an excellent meal to make ahead and take camping, to the cabin or prepare a large batch for a gathering.

-If you love your chili as much as I do try creating a chili bar putting out all your favourite toppings and offering a variety of chili.
-When we host a chili bar everyone has the best time trying new flavours and most have never even considered chili toppers.
-When they try them, they love the options!
+If you love your chili as much as I do try creating a Chili Bar putting out all your favourite toppings and offering a variety of chili recipes.
+When we host a chili bar everyone has the best time trying new flavours and most have never even considered chili toppers!

 PRO TIPS